Visit Avantis Investors

 “Younger people are busy, plus social media is a big part of their lives,” says Jonathan.
 “Social media may make it easier to hear financial advice, and it helps break down taboos about talking about money.”

 Starting to save and invest early can be one of the most significant things an investor can do.
 But how do you convince someone of it?
 “That’s when it’s helpful to have clients of all ages,” says Rachel.
-“I hear my older clients expressing regrets about not saving more.
+“I hear some of my older clients expressing regrets about not saving more.
 I sometimes use those scenarios from older clients with younger clients to hit the ideas home.”

 Talking to the Generations: What Should Financial Planning Focus On?

 What could you expect to hear from our financial consultants at your age?
-Here’s what our consultants believe need to be at the top of the list for each generation.
+Here’s what our consultants believe needs to be at the top of the list for each generation.
 Of course, where you are on your financial journey may also be a factor and may cross generations.

-Gen Z
+Gen Zers

 Money is a tool to help you get what you want in the future.
-So rather than just talking about your money, let’s talk about your plans and how we can make it happen—and why you should start now.
+So rather than just talking about your money, let’s talk about your plans and how we can help make it happen—and why you should start now.

 Millennials